Johann von Hiller

 Johann Baron von Hiller (13 October 1754 – 5 June 1819) was an Austrian general during the French Revolutionary Wars and the Napoleonic Wars.
 He held an important command during the 1809 campaign against France, playing a prominent role at the Battle of Aspern-Essling.
+Hiller also led the Italian front of 1813–1814, which was ultimately won by the Austrians.

 Early career

 Von Hiller, born into a military family, served as a cadet in a Saxon regiment and as a lieutenant in the Wurttemberg Dragoons, then becoming a captain in a border regiment in 1774, a regiment he would eventually command.

 Hiller fought in the Prussian theater during the War of the Bavarian Succession (1778–1779).
 Distinguishing himself in the Austro-Turkish War (1787–1792) for his vigor in defending his sector of Croatia, von Hiller was made lieutenant colonel in 1788 and was awarded the Knight’s Cross of the Order of Maria Theresa.
 During the siege of Berbir, von Hiller again distinguished himself and was promoted to Oberst or full colonel.
 He served as general aide to Feldmarschall Ernst Laudon, then returned to command his border regiment.